Summary of Services

 Equestrian Programs for Children with Special Needs

-Founded by Tammy Romanczuk, an avid horse rider and mother to an autistic son, A Bit of Faith Ranch provides adaptive riding and equine therapy for children with exceptionalities.
+Founded by Tammy Romanczuk, an avid horse rider and mother to an autistic son, A Bit of Faith Ranch offers adaptive riding and equine therapy for children with exceptional needs.
 It is built on the belief that the bond between humans and animals, particularly horses, can be profoundly healing and transformative.

-The ranch offers specialized adaptive riding training sessions accommodating each child's needs.
+The ranch offers specialized adaptive riding training sessions that accommodate each child's individual needs.
 These sessions focus on building confidence, improving motor skills, and enhancing emotional resilience.

 Nurturing a Strong Sense of Community